zaker/no-factor-auth/README.md

 It contains a private key in config.go that signs the jwt tokens

-And since it's mostly zero config, it just starts on <http://0.0.0.0:8089>, all incomming on local server.
+And since it's mostly zero config, it starts on <http://0.0.0.0:8089>, all incomming on local server.

 ## Run